About our School

 Founded in 2006, New Amsterdam School began as a grassroots alliance of educators, parents, and community leaders determined to bring the benefits of Waldorf education to Lower Manhattan.

 New Amsterdam School is an independent, nonsectarian school dedicated to educating a diverse community of children and their parents.
 As a member of WECAN (the Waldorf Early Childhood Association of North America) and Associate Member of AWSNA (Association of Waldorf Schools of North America), our school is part of the well-established Waldorf movement that today includes over 1000 schools and 1600 early childhood programs in 58 countries.
 Waldorf education is the fastest-growing independent school movement in the world.

 New Amsterdam is a small, home-like school, where our warm community nourishes children and their families.
 Teachers integrate art, movement and music into the daily life of the students, igniting the imagination and awakening a life-long joy in learning, while parents are offered enrichment opportunities throughout the year and work together to co-create the life of the school.
 We come together as a community to celebrate meaningful seasonal festivals, such as the Spiral of Light in December and the Spring Festival in May.

 Our comprehensive Waldorf curriculum inspires reverence for the natural world, for one’s self, and for others, while building practical, social, and cognitive skills necessary for success in any environment.
 New Amsterdam students leave the school ready for whatever their next step may be.
-Our students have gone on to schools such as St. Anne's, Little Red School House, and Calhoun, in addition to local public schools.
+Our students have gone on to schools such as St. Ann's, Little Red School House, Mary McDowell Friends School, and Calhoun, in addition to local public schools.